 Reserve 1/4 cup cranberry-walnut mixture; sprinkle remaining mixture over biscuits.

-Bake 28 to 33 minutes or until biscuits are golden brown.
+Bake 28 to 30 minutes or until biscuits are light golden brown.
+Do not overbake.
 Place heatproof serving plate upside down on pan; carefully turn plate and pan over.
 Let stand 1 minute, then carefully remove pan.